 What is Public Health Works?

-Public Health Works is a training series for the public health workforce, health care personnel, and other professionals that focus on increasing the effective and efficient use of quality improvement methods and recommendations from The Guide to Community Preventive Services (The Community Guide)
+Public Health Works was a training program on immunization strategies for the public health workforce, health care personnel, and other professionals that focused on increasing the effective and efficient use of quality improvement methods and recommendations from The Guide to Community Preventive Services

 to improve organizational performance and community health.

-Utilizing web streaming, Public Health Works delivers training programs consisting of three segments.
-The first segment features case studies and interviews with leaders in public health employing best practices in the field.
-The second segment includes an expert panel discussion facilitated by a moderator.
-The final segment is a question and answer session from public health, healthcare, community health, and other professionals from across the country.
+Public Health Works used web streaming to deliver a training program that consisted of three segments.
+The first segment featured case studies and interviews with leaders in public health employing best practices in the field.
+The second segment included an expert panel discussion facilitated by a moderator.
+The final segment was a question and answer session with public health, healthcare, community health, and other professionals from across the country.

-State, Tribal, Local, and Territorial (STLT) Health Department staff, health care professionals, and community health workers that want to receive training on evidence-based strategies and quality improvement techniques.
+Public Health Works can benefit state, tribal, local, and territorial (STLT) health department staff, healthcare professionals, and community health workers who want to receive training on evidence-based strategies and quality improvement techniques.